gabrielsoltz/metahub/README.md

 ### MetaHub Aggregation by Resource

 **MetaHub** aggregates all findings under the affected resource.
-You have 2 possible outputs, the `short` one and the default one:
+You have 2 possible outputs, the short one and the default one:

-This is how MetaHub shows the previous example using the `--short` output:
+This is how MetaHub shows the previous example using the `--output-short` output:

 ```sh
 "arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890": {